 Where to See Them in the Park

 White-throated Sparrows spend a lot of time on the ground and low in bushes.
 You can see them in good numbers virtually anywhere in the park.

 Many adult White-throated Sparrows are relatively easy to identify.
-They have a black-and-white striped crown and a yellow spot near the eye.
+They have a black-and-white striped crown.
 The face is gray, and the throat is white.
+The sexes look similar.

 Some White-throated Sparrows have a tan-and-brown crown rather than a black-and-white one.
 Most White-throated Sparrows prefer to mate with a bird of the opposite color pattern.
 Because the markings on the head do not stand out as much on tan-and-brown sparrows, they can be more difficult to identify.
 The tan birds still have a white throat.

 In 2019, a leucistic White-throated Sparrow visited Monticello Park.
 Leucism is a color abnormality which causes a loss of pigmentation, resulting in feathers that are either white or pale.
 Leucism can affect all or some feathers, and it is not the same as albinism, which is a total absence of pigment.
 Leucistic birds do not have red eyes, while albino birds do.
 The leucistic White-throated Sparrow had yellow markings near the eyes, but the black crown stripes stopped in the middle of its head rather than reaching all the way to the bill.
 Rather than having black and gray near the eye, the sparrow appeared to have a shadow of a mask.

 Fall: Immature White-throated Sparrows have more streaking on the breast than adults.
 They are usually first-fall or first-winter birds.
 As with the adults, some have and a black-and-white crown, and others have a tan-and-brown crown.
 As the winter turns into spring, you often see birds who have molted into brighter adult plumage with less streaking.